opinsys/lxci/README.md

 4. Logins as the `lxci` user over ssh and starts `bash`
 5. After the bash command exists the container is destroyed

-> Add `-v` to see details
+add `-v` to see details

-> <sup>1</sup> Create it with `sudo lxc-create -t download -n trusty-amd64 -- --dist ubuntu --release trusty --arch amd64` and install openssh-server into it
+<sup>1</sup> Create it with `sudo lxc-create -t download -n trusty-amd64 -- --dist ubuntu --release trusty --arch amd64` and install openssh-server into it

 To execute custom command instead of bash use `--command COMMAND`